Portrait of an Army Doctor: Description

 In 1915 Gleizes published an article in Jean Cocteau's patriotic review, Le Mot in which he attacks critics who accuse the new tendencies in art of being unpatriotic.
 The final issue of Le Mot includes a sketch by Gleizes based on wounded soldiers returning from a battle at Bois le Prêtre.

 Despite its descriptive title, the subject matter of Portrait of an Army Doctor has practically disappeared.
 The canvas is no longer analyzed or structured geometrically according to the golden ratio, though the armrest of the chair is treated as the beginning of a Fibonacci spiral.
 The masses of the composition are arranged in quasi-equilibrium.
-The center of the sitter face is the superior vertex of a triangular construct that extends toward the outer edges of the canvas.
+The center of the sitter's face is the superior vertex of a triangular construct that extends toward the outer edges of the canvas.